ruddfawcett/Habitica.php/README.md

-#Habitica PHP
+# Habitica PHP
-A PHP class for the new Habitica API V2
+A PHP class for the Habitica API.

-##Supported Functions
+## API

 ### GET
 * User status